Trigger Import via Cron

 TIP

-You can also trigger your feed via Craft’s CLI by passing a comma-separated list of feed IDs:
+You can also trigger your feed to process via a console command by passing in a comma-separated list of feed IDs to process.

 php craft feed-me/feeds/queue 1